menu icon

 grated cheddar and Monterrey jack cheese in separate glass bowls

-Buy Blocks of Cheese and Grate Instead of Bags of Pre-Shredded Cheese
+Blocks of Cheese vs. Pre-Shredded Cheese

 I always buy blocks of cheese and grate them myself.
 I do not recommend using pre-shredded, bagged cheese.
 I use the shred blade on my food processor to save time with this process, you can also use a standard cheese grater.
 Here’s why I don't use pre-shredded: